Today we are going to learn how to draw the small and curious space cricket!

 Step 11: Now, you can colour in your cricket and add fun shapes and designs!

 You can also grab a new sheet of paper, place your sketch underneath it, and trace over!
 A cool trick is to tape your sketch to a bright window, and then on top of it, tape a new piece of paper and voila!
 You can trace the lines over easily!
 Not all crickets are the same, so try exaggerating some attributes like the eyes or legs!

 Make Up Your Own Space Critter!

-After you’ve tried drawing your own space cricket, you could even send it to BAZOOF! for a chance to have it published.
+After you’ve created your own space cricket, you could send it to BAZOOF! for a chance to have it published.
 Send it here